 Step 3: Perform Several Elongation Strokes to Affected Tissues

 Elongation strokes can be performed in multiple directions.
 Just be sure to start the stroke well before the area you are targeting and complete the stroke well after.
 Strokes need to be complete in that they trace the entire length of the tissue.
 It is also important to Lock and Load the tissue using Airplane Contact.

 Step 4: Gentle Targeted Pressure Point Holds to the Effected Tissue

 This isn’t Trigger Point!
 We are not working at a therapeutic level of 7 on a pain scale of 10.
 We are more at a 2 or 3.
-To an observer it may look the same because we are holding specific points, but we are doing it with very gentle pressure.
-After holding each point for a few seconds lightly start to move around and out from the point in a circular motion.
+To an observer, it may look the same because we are holding specific points, but we are doing it with very gentle pressure.
+Holding each point for a few seconds lightly starts to move around and out from the point in a circular motion.
 This helps keep the feel of a relaxing massage.

 This can be done with gentle stretches to the entire body at the end of the session or to the specific target area after completing all of the above steps.

-Remember, we are trying to stay in the relaxation phase, so none of the steps are intended to result in pain, nor should you spend a long amount of time completing any of the steps.
+Remember, we are trying to stay in the relaxation phase, so none of the steps are intended to result in pain, nor should you spend a long time completing any steps.
 You should be able to get through all 5 steps in less than 4 minutes for any specific area.
-This may not disperse all of the tension or congestion, but it will allow you to address the area while still maintaining a relaxing focus to the therapy!
+This may not disperse all of the tension or congestion, but it will allow you to address the area while still maintaining a relaxing focus on the therapy!
 Give it a try and let us know what you think!